Creating Sanctuary and Finding Pleasure Within the Confinement of Home

 Bringing in Energy

 To invite vivacity or energy into your home, think about what in your home is living.
 Living things actually possess energy, which can encourage a sense of life and growth.
 Bringing the outside in with live houseplants is a great way to transport nature indoors and into your everyday life.
 There are numerous ways that plants and flowers help physical and mental health.
 But perhaps the most interesting is the fact that some houseplants filter air, making the household air we breathe a little cleaner.
 Humans have an innate affinity for the natural world and infusing nature into our lives, often referred to as the biophilia hypothesis.
+You can actually order houseplants online, so they're delivered right to you.
 Another way is to display your fruits or vegetables, the colors exemplify forms of life.
 And as we know, colors have a significant impact on our moods.
 It’s a primal response, as colors were clues in our living environments and helped us navigate nutrients (and avoid poisonous items).

 Inspiring Individuality and Expression

 On another level, creativity is an outlet that needs to be fostered, and having the right space for it to manifest is important.
 Whatever sparks your creative side, try to infuse that into a dedicated space.
 Perhaps create an inspiring corner or cozy nook— a dedicated space to create art, read, meditate, flow through yoga poses, sip tea, whatever it is that recharges, uplifts, or relaxes you.